 I asked biz-R (the studio responsible for the Food & Drink Devon identity designed almost five years ago) for their thoughts about the similarities.

 “The main shape is almost identical, the name is very similar, the colour is close, and, most importantly for trademarking law, the industry is the same.
 The Food & Drink Devon strapline and URL, “Love The Flavour” also bears similarities.
 After the publicity concerning the Belfast identity in the Irish press last year I’m particularly flabbergasted how this could happen!”

-A source preferring to remain unknown has forwarded the logo that Love Irish Food first used to promote the concept to the food industry.
+I’ve been sent the logo that Love Irish Food first used to promote the concept to the food industry.

 Get your chops around that.